o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--pratt-institute/index.md

 ---

-## Career Outcomes at Information Experience Design (IXD) MS - Pratt Institute [🔗](https://www.pratt.edu/academics/information/degrees/information-experience-design-ms/key-statistics/)
+## Career Outcomes at Information Experience Design (IXD) MS - Pratt Institute [read more](https://www.pratt.edu/academics/information/degrees/information-experience-design-ms/key-statistics/)
 This presents key statistics for the MSIXD program at Pratt Institute School of Information.
 It is updated at the conclusion of each academic year, with the most recent update in July 2020.

 ### Internship Sites